Quilibrium.one

 Even if you run the scripts but they don't work because there was a last minute update, don't worry.
 The worst that can happen is that they will give you an error.

-4 - Install the node software
+4 - Install the Quilibrium Node

 Install your Quilibrium node and run it as a service.